-Scoring rings do not need to be visible at 50 yards, but clearly visible when pulling arrows to score.
-Don’t make them too deep or wide!
+When OEM score rings on an old target are not visible use a rotary tool to re-mark.
+Rings do not need to be visible at 50 yards, but clearly visible when pulling arrows to score.
+Don’t make them too wide or deep.

 Additional Tools for Shaping

 We prefer to use a close quarter electric drill with the mentioned ScotchBrite Abrasive Pad because it is much faster, however, we have had reports from some customers that they have used an orbital sander with 40-60 grit paper to shape/finish the repaired area.

 NOTE: Do NOT walk away from the scale after adding the resin (Part B)!
 If the scale shuts off from no activity, you MUST re-zero the scale with an empty container of the same weight for proper tare weight in order to achieve the wanted results!!!

 Guide For Estimating Volume of Material to Pour into Repair Area

 Grapefruit/Softball Sized = use 150 to 250 grams of resin Cantelope Sized = use 250 to 450 grams of resin Watermelon Sized = 450 to 850 grams of resin

 Targets that become shot out quickly; 12” or smaller girth.
 Example: McKenzie Beaver, Wolverine, Bobcat, Raccoon.